Frequently Asked Questions About VaccinationsMurray Woodbury DVM, MSc.

 - Are general commercial vaccinations as effective as vaccines designed on an individual basis for individual farms (autogenous vaccines)?

 - Some vaccine manufacturers recommend booster shots for their vaccines.
-Is it necessary to give these shots?
+Is it necessary to give these injections?

 - Is it necessary to give a booster within the recommended time interval?